Crunch-io/ta-da/content/powerful-survey-analytics/_index.md

 +++

-Drag-and-drop using an intuitive visual interface to create tables and charts, filter the data, create maps, classify open-end responses.
+Drag and drop using an intuitive visual interface to create tables and charts, filter the data, create maps and classify open-end responses.